julianlam/feps/fep/bebd/fep-bebd.md

 For the purposes of Group moderation by external Actors is it useful to allow modifications to InviteCodes via activities.

-When an activity modifying the InviteCodes for an Actor is received, the Actor MUST ensure that the activity is being performed by an authorised Actor.
+When an activity modifying the `invites` collection of an Actor is received, the Actor MUST ensure that the activity is being performed by an [authorised Actor](#authorised-actors).

-- To create a new InviteCode for an Actor, a standard `Add` activity is sent to the Actor the InviteCode is associated with.
-- To update an InviteCode, a standard `Update` activity is sent to the Actor the InviteCode is associated with.
-- To remove an InviteCode, a standard `Remove` activity is sent to the Actor the InviteCode is associated with.
+The following activities are used to modify the `invites` collection:

+- Create
+- Add
+- Update
+- Remove

-When an Add, Update, or Remove activity is received by an Actor from an unauthorised Actor, the Actor MAY send a `Reject(InviteCode)`, refuse to add it to its `invites` Collection, and deem the InviteCode invalid for future Follow requests.
+When a Create, Add, Update, or Remove activity is received by an Actor from an [unauthorised Actor](#authorised-actors), the Actor MAY send a `Reject(InviteCode)`, refuse to add it to its `invites` Collection, and deem the InviteCode invalid for future Follow requests.

+InviteCodes MAY be Created without being Added to the `invites` collection.
+Such InviteCodes are not discoverable via the collection and therefore can be used as 'secrets'.

 ### `invites` Collection

 Actors that accept InviteCodes SHOULD include an `invites` field that resolves to a Collection containing valid InviteCodes for this Actor.
-If present, the `invites` Collection MUST be private and only accessible to authorised Actors.
+If present, the `invites` Collection MUST be private and only accessible to [authorised Actors](#authorised-actors).
+The mechanism described by [FEP-db0e](https://codeberg.org/fediverse/fep/src/branch/main/fep/db0e/fep-db0e.md#fetching-content-from-the-server-that-hosts-the-group) MAY be used to achieve this.

 ## InviteCode Dereferencing via Webfinger